 NARA's Kansas City, Missouri branch has a small index of St. Louis naturalizations done in federal courts.
 If you find someone in this index then you should contact them for copies of the records.

 Surviving St. Louis Circuit Court declarations are indexed in the online indexes listed above.
 Many St. Louis Declaration of Intention records in this time period have not survived.

 A small number of declarations of intention were done in the Federal U.S. District and U.S. Circuit Courts.
 These have been indexed online here...

-The Family History Library (FamilySearch) also has microfilmed copies of many St. Louis naturalization records.
-You can find what material they have at the links below.
+The Family History Library (FamilySearch) has digitized microfilmed copies of many St. Louis naturalization records.
+Some of these may be viewable online (look for the camera icons).
+Some may be viewable online only at a Family History Center or affiliated library (the camera icon will have a key above it).
+You can find what is available at the links below.
 Note: the two groups may have inter-mixed records (city and county) so you may need to check both.

 St. Louis Naturalization Records After Sept.
 26, 1906...The U.S. District Court naturalization records formerly kept at the Federal Courts Building (at 12th and Market, across the street from the Civil Courts Building) have been moved to the Kansas City, Missouri branch of the National Archives (NARA).
 They have these records through 1991.

 Tell them you are looking for a St. Louis Naturalization record from Record Group 21 (Records of the District Courts of the United States/Missouri, Eastern District).
 Provide as much information as you know: name, date of birth, date of declaration of intention (if known), date of naturalization (if known).
 There will be a fee for this service.
 The online indexes listed below may be helpful.
 Some of these records may also be available on microfilm at the St. Louis County Library, or on digitized microfilm from the Family History Library (FamilySearch).
 For FamilySearch, see the links listed in the digitized microfilm section above.